arcus/education_modules/python_linear_regression/python_linear_regression.md

 print(diabetes)
 print(diabetes.DESCR)

-# Now we will split the data into the independent and independent variable
+# Now we will split the data into the independent and dependent variable
 X = diabetes.data
 Y = diabetes.target
 ```